awang-16/MICB_475/README.md

 ### R code outline

-**Alpha diversity** (line 54): perform alpha-diversity analyses (Observed, Shannon, Chao1, ACE, Simpson, InvSimpson, and Fisher) on the data as categorised both by smoking and LDL status, and by smoking and fiber status.
+**Alpha diversity** (line 54): performs alpha-diversity analyses (Observed, Shannon, Chao1, ACE, Simpson, InvSimpson, and Fisher) on the data as categorised both by smoking and LDL status, and by smoking and fiber status.
+Produces box plots and statistical test results (One-Way ANOVA).

-Beta diversity (line 173)
+**Beta diversity** (line 173): performs beta-diversity analyses (weighted and unweighted unifrac, Bray-Curtis, and Jaccard) using the phyloseq package on the data as categorised above.
+Produces PCA plots, performs statistical tests (PERMANOVA).

-DESeq2 analysis (line 251)
+**DESeq2 analysis** (line 251): uses DESEq2 package to perform differential abundance analysis, producing volcano and bar plots to show differentially abundant ASVs labelled at the genera level.

-PICRUSt2 analysis (line 348)
+**PICRUSt2 analysis** (line 348): uses ggpicrust2 package to analyse pathway patterns and changes in microbiota function, producing bar plots annotated with function.

 ### Papers referenced